-SSA 18 (1) - A473 Llanharan Bypass
+SSA 18 (2) - A473 Llanharan Bypass

-This scheme will reduce congestion and loss of amenity being experienced along this corridor and would assist with the implementation of the Llanilid Strategic Site; unless an appropriate alternative access can be provided.
+This scheme will reduce congestion and loss of amenity being experienced along this corridor and is essential to the implementation of the Llanilid strategic site.

 The scheme is largely dependent on the scale of new development in the area, and as such will require developers to assist with cost.

-SSA 18 (2) - A473 Talbot Green Bypass Dualling
+SSA 18 (3) - A473 Talbot Green Bypass Dualling